DFreds/dfreds-module-docs/docs/free-modules/convenient-effects/index.md

 Currently, the DND5e and SW5e systems have pre-created effects, but any system can create their own effects.

+## Features

+- Adds a new application to the token scene controls
+- Provides a repository to create and share easy-to-use toggleable active effects
+- Includes dozens of pre-built effects for the DND5e and SW5e systems
+- First-class support for popular modules, such as Midi-QoL, Times Up, DAE, Active Token Lighting, and Token Magic FX
+- Extensive API for use in macros

 ## Let Me Sell You This

 Do you struggle to remember what all those conditions and spells actually do to